alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 - [services/prng.js](services/prng.js)

 The transaction processor makes use of many of the same helper functions that the client does.
-You will need to encode/decode data and calculate state addresses largely identical to how the client does it.
-Feel free to just copy/paste useful code between the two modules.
+It is needed to encode/decode data and calculate state addresses largely identical to how the client does it.

 In addition to those repeats, the processor has a `getPrng` function.
 This takes a seed, and returns a pseudo-random number generator function.
 That